Seeking the depths of truth, expanding the boundaries of faith: In-depth research, growth, and dedication.

 The abilities this course aims to cultivate:

-• They possess the ability to critically identify and reconstruct a colonial mentality, and can decontextualize, contextualize, and recontextualize theological truths.
+• They possess the Ability to critically identify and reconstruct a colonial mentality, and can decontextualize, contextualize, and recontextualize theological truths.

 • Cultivate theological sensitivity aimed at eliminating discrimination and oppose any form of discrimination based on gender, ethnicity, language, race, or class.